thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Took up a course for Relational Database Design.

 **Thoughts**: Following the curriculum as exams are approaching.
 I have considered SQL queries part of code.
 It was a lot more productive day than yesterday.

+### Day 9: September 19

+**Today's Progress**: Finished the database design course i took up yesterday.

+**Thoughts**: Was messing up with windows developer builds for the most part of my free time.
+Updated excite me a lot.